 In our weekly (or daily) participation in the Eucharist we collectively unite all our efforts of the week with the High-Priest Jesus and offer profound thanks to God Almighty.
 How vital it is that we keep a consciousness of how important this sacrifice of praise is for all of us!
 At a minimum we should seek to praise the Lord and offer all our joys and sorrows through the Sabbath Eucharist.

 It is likely that as you mature in life's experiences you begin to observe patterns and distinguish between what matters and what can be unloaded.
 The important considerations of yesterday sometimes must yield to essential worth pursuing into eternity.
 One vital emphasis in all you do, however, ought to highlight the praise and honor you give to the Lord in all that you say and do.
 "Praise the Lord" always.

 BIBLE STUDY: All New CSS Bible Study for fall 2016!!
 This Fall, join prolific author and speaker, Dr. Paul Thigpen, and Doors of Mercy host Fr.
 Jeffrey Kirby, in exploring Luke: The Gospel of Mercy.
 Come discover the unique insights the great evangelist St. Luke gives us into the Heart of God.
 Come find in Luke, the God who is rich in mercy, the God whose mercy is “from generation to generation.”
 Classes begin on Thursday, September 29th and will continue on Thursdays in the mornings (9:30am; small group format) or evenings (7:00pm; large group format).
 For more information or questions, contact Jo-Ann Tabry.

 PRAYER OF THE WEEK

-Prayer for the Twenty-Second Sunday in Ordinary Time
+Prayer for the Twenty-Sixth Sunday in Ordinary Time